soluble-io/soluble-mediatools/docs/video-thumb-service.md

 path: blob/master/src
 source: Video/VideoThumbGenerator.php

-The ==Video\VideoThumbGenerator== acts as a wrapper over ffmpeg and deal with video thumbnail creation.
-It relies on the [symfony/process](https://symfony.com/doc/current/components/process.html) component, exposes an immutable api for thumbnailing parameters and attempt to make debugging easier with clean exceptions.
+The ==Video\VideoThumbGenerator== service acts as a wrapper over ffmpeg and deal with video thumbnail creation.

+It exposes an immutable api for thumbnail generation parameters and attempt to make debugging easier with clean exceptions.
 You can also inject any psr-3 compatible logger if you don't want to log issues by yourself.

 ```php hl_lines="8 9 12 13 14 15 16"